enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 ## Discussion:

-From conducting survival analyses, we did not observe any statistically significant covariates.
+From conducting survival analyses, we did not observe any statistically significant covariates in the Cox-Proportional-Hazards model.
 This stands in contrast with our initial hypotheses that race, gender, and personality type would impact days survived.
-The HR values for gender (males surviving longer than female contestants), POC (White contestants surviving longer than POC), personality type (extrovert surviving longer than introverts) follow our general expectations.
-However, since none of the hazard ratios are statistically significant, we cannot make any conclusions.
+The hazard ratio values for gender (males surviving longer than female contestants), POC (White contestants surviving longer than POC), personality type (extrovert surviving longer than introverts) follow our general expectations.
+We also included region as a covariate in our final model without expecting that it would impact survival time.
+The indicator for South was nearly statistically significant (at alpha = 0.05), which could warrant further investigation.
+However, since none of the hazard ratios are statistically significant based on the current data, we cannot make any conclusions.
+Upon conducting analysis on the Kaplan-Meier curves to investigate each covariate individually, we discovered a marginally statistically significant (at alpha = 0.05) curve comparing contestants from the Northeast to those not from the Northeast.
+This indicates that it can be estimated that contestants from the Northeast tend to have overall better survival trajectories on the show than contestants not from the Northeast.

+It is integral to note that these results do not necessarily reflect societal biases and difficulties individuals face on the show, as there are several limitations to the data.
+For example, individuals were only categorized as “POC” if there were known references to their racial backgrounds and categorized as “White” otherwise.
+This could potentially cause a bias towards the null as some individuals who are actually POC might have erroneously been categorized.
+Additionally, each season was relatively limited in the number of contestants with many seasons having around 20 contestants.
+In order to conduct the analysis, we removed some of the seasons from the show, which means that this analysis does not necessarily represent the show’s full cast.
+Finally, there are several “behind the scenes” factors that could affect how long contestants stay on the show, such as producer influence, that potentially influence the narratives on the show.
+Nevertheless, the show has taken several necessary steps to promote diversity on the show, such as including a higher proportion of POC in recent seasons compared to the original seasons as visualized in the exploratory data analysis.
+As of 2020, CBS (the show’s network) announced that reality TV shows must have 50% non-White casts and increased writing room diversity.[^7] Several years in the future, it would be interesting to expand this project to analyze survival times of POC before and after this change was implemented to see if survival times have improved.
+Another potential future analysis could involve determining if the number of confessionals (and length of screen time on the show) varies by race, gender, and age.

 [^1]: <https://www.cbs.com/shows/survivor/about/>